aman-yadav-ds/FriendFlow/README.md

 ## Deployment

-This project is configured for easy deployment to modern hosting platforms like Vercel and Netlify.
+This project is configured for easy deployment to Vercel.

 ### Deploying with Vercel